Fuji X-T4 vs Fuji X-T3: Why The Older X-T3 Is Still Relevant In 2024

 DID YOU KNOW?

-When Fujifilm announced the Fujifilm X-T4, the little grey cells in my head got together and put together a plan that eventually led to my switch from Sony to Fujifilm – a move from full frame to APS-C.
+When Fujifilm announced the Fujifilm X-T4, the little grey cells in my head got together and dreamt up a plan that eventually led to my switch from Sony to Fujifilm – a move from full frame to APS-C.

 Like many Sony video shooters, I waited for years since the rumors first surfaced of the A7sIII, naively hoping for a camera that would give everything we wanted in a hybrid photo/video system.
 For me, I just needed Sony to add 4K 60 fps with a higher bit rate for projects where my clients wanted slow motion and higher resolution.

-I’m often hired as a one man production who can shoot fast and lean and often asked to get both stills and video in the same span.
-For that reason, I had a very compact cinema kit that relies on the A7sII and A7III instead of something like the Canon C300 or Sony FS7.
+I’m often hired as a one man production who can shoot both stills and video.
+For that reason, I had a very compact cinema kit using the A7III instead of something like the Canon C300 or Sony FS7.

 So I Switched From Sony To Fujifilm